SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ```

 ##### Domain projects
-Use this project for your domain objects (models).
+Use this project for your domain objects (models) and interfaces.
+As the project at the heart of the onion architecture pattern, this should contain all of the enterprise level objects for your solution.
 ```
 SFA.DAS.*.Domain
 SFA.DAS.*.Domain.UnitTests